-Many of the illustrations here are of items in the Guild’s collection.
+Lace Types contains material that was originally written for the The Lace Guild, and many of the illustrations here are of items in the Guild’s collection.
 However, copyright of both text and photographs belongs to the author.
 If you wish to reproduce part of this material in any form you must apply for permission.

-Likewise, you may e-mail the author with queries or to suggest any corrections or additions that you think may be necessary.
+Do also e-mail the author with queries or to suggest any corrections or additions that you think may be necessary.

 Jean and her husband, David, have also produced a modestly-priced iPhone app, entitled Lace.
 The app addresses the same topic as the website, but is organized differently — by individual lace style or ground, rather historically or geographically.
 It is available from the Apple App Store, where there is a video preview.